-By connecting a plan file in Habitat Builder, you can trigger automated package rebuilds any time your repo (containing the plan file) is updated.
+By connecting a plan file in Chef Habitat Builder, you can trigger both manual (via the web UI, or via the

-To connect a Plan, view one of your origins (while signed in), click on the Connect a plan file button, and complete the following steps:
+To connect a plan to Builder, view one of your origins (while signed in), click the Connect a plan file button, and complete the following steps: